Eva Marree Kullander Smith: The case

 Kullander Smith became an activist and a board member of the Swedish sex worker rights organization Rose Alliance, arguing against the stigmatization of prostitutes.
+She had no criminal record, and the reports from social workers that had seen her with the children all spoke highly of her commitment and dedication to parenting and the good rapport she had with her children.

-Kullander Smith had no criminal record, and the reports from social workers that had seen her with the children all spoke highly of her commitment and dedication to parenting and the good rapport she had with her children.
 In contrast, the father of the children had a substantial criminal record, for charges ranging from narcotics offenses to interpersonal violence.
 Kullander Smith had in fact already left the father of the two children while pregnant with their second child due to domestic violence.
-The criminal record for the father of the children also included assault charges against a girlfriend prior to Kullander Smith, as well as a sentence for making death threats towards a security guard and two arresting officers which had been settled in court only months prior to the children being taken from Kullander Smith and placed in his care.
-Despite this, the court decided to award the father with custody and grant Kullander Smith limited visitation rights, with a note specifying that the order should be revisited in the case of the father failing to follow orders.
-The orders were not followed, and yet the arrangement was not reconsidered.
-Instead, when it came to court, it was decided that the children should remain with their father to minimize disruption as they had lost contact with their mother even though the sole reason for this loss of contact over a prolonged period of time was the father's actions in failing to allow visitation sessions to occur.
+The criminal record for the father of the children also included assault charges against a girlfriend prior to Kullander Smith as well as a sentence for making death threats towards a security guard and two arresting officers.
+The latter had been settled in court only months prior to the children being taken from Kullander Smith and placed in his custody.
+Despite this, the court decided to award the father with custody and grant Kullander Smith only limited visitation rights, with a note specifying that the order should be revisited in the case of the father failing to follow orders.
+When the orders were not followed, the arrangement was not reconsidered though.
+Instead, when it came to court, it was decided that the children should remain with their father to minimize disruption as they had lost contact with their mother.
+However, the sole reason for this loss of contact over a prolonged period of time was the father's actions in failing to allow visitation sessions to occur.
 The court ordered that Kullander Smith be granted supervised visitation sessions of gradually increasing increments, and that the sessions should take place at social services with transportation provided to and from the venue for Kullander Smith so as to ensure her safety.